Why do we engage on climate change issues?

 Some companies are already moving to take action on climate risk, even in the absence of a national climate change policy.

 By engaging with ASX-listed companies, ACSI has been a leader in driving changes to how companies manage and report to investors on climate-related metrics.
-Across the ASX200, there have been improvements in the reporting of climate-related information to investors in recent years, with the number of companies adopting (or committing to) the TCFD Framework doubling to 52 companies between 2017 and 2018.
+Across the ASX200, there have been improvements in the reporting of climate-related information to investors in recent years, with the number of companies adopting (or committing to) the TCFD Framework has increased to 60 companies as of 2019.

 We have also encouraged changes more broadly across the index.
 Over the last two years, we have seen companies we engage with set science-based targets to emission reduction and have tested their business models against the future effects of climate change, or have committed to doing so.

 Nonetheless there is more to do.
 Policy uncertainty continues to make for an uncertain landscape in Australia.
 The Paris Agreement requires a shift to net zero emissions by 2050, and Australia urgently needs a credible, economy wide transition pathway that takes account of the needs of stakeholders.